jianhuupenn/ItClust/tutorial/tutorial.md

 #### 2.3 Start from a *.h5ad file
 We will use human pancreas data as our example for transfer learning.
 The Baron et al. data is used as source data and Segerstolpe et al. is treated as traget data.
-We can use following code to read data in from *.h5ad files:
+We can use the following codes to read data in from *.h5ad files:

 ```python